“When the moon crosses sun’s flame,

 Aravel rarely takes on a mortal form to walk amongst the peoples of the world.
 For when she does, it strains her relationship with ever-watchful Tidron.
 Though she loves him dearly, she chafes under his over-protective and loving care.
 She desires to fight with him rather than be protected.
 On the rare occasions when Aravel takes on mortal form she takes on the appearance of a tall woman clad in shining plate that is one moment steel and the next gold.
 Wavy hair the color of the setting sun falls to the middle her back.
 A blade is held in her hand, flames dancing along its edge.
 Despite this war-like appearance, her red-gold eyes shine with kindness.
 Though she is the goddess of agriculture, she has few trappings that reflect it.
 She is the sun that brings light and life and she is the sovereign and her faithful who plant are as serfs to a kindly and just king.

 In addition to all of her other duties, Aravel is also the mother of the Twain.
 Tales say that Teel was born of her song, pure and joyful, and that Vanaria sprang gleefully from her footsteps.
 That is not the truth of their birth.
 Once when Tidron perished, Aravel found love with another.
-Twiggle, lord of chaos, was genuinely enchanted by her beauty, and for his part, cared about her.
+Twiggle, Lord of Chaos, was genuinely enchanted by her beauty, and for his part, cared about her.
 And she about him.
 Their children, the Twain, on the other hand, were the wedge that drove them apart.
 Aravel was overjoyed at the birth of the Twain whereas Twiggle was horrified at the chaos that he had wrought in his own life.
 Aravel truly thought that Tidron, her eternal love, was dead.
-However, instead of feeling anger at Aravel and her children, Tidron attempted to become as a father to the Twain, though the Twain were not happy about it.
+However, instead of feeling anger at Aravel and her children, Tidron attempted to become as a father to the Twain, much to their dismay

 As the mother of the Twain, Aravel has also taken on the mantle of being the goddess of mothers and motherhood.
-Many women will pray to Aravel when they are ready to become mothers themselves.
+Many women will pray to Aravel when they are ready to become mothers themselves, seeking her wisdom and blessings.
 Mothers will also offer prayers to Aravel to protect their children from harm.
+It is also through her son, Teel, that she became the goddess of song.
+After Teel’s sacrifice, his loyal servant, Darren, flew through the skies and carried Teel’s last gift to his beloved mother, his dominion over song, for her voice was always his favorite.

 Though Aravel is the Goddess of the Sun, she represents the benevolent uses of fire.
 The cleansing fire that cauterizes a wound.
 The blazing glory that sears away a lie to reveal the truth.
 The courageous flame that gutters, but will not give into the darkness.
 She hates that Belendor uses fire to destroy and it is said that many a rainstorm that douses a blaze is brought about by Teel’s love for his mother and his spite for Belendor.